seanpm2001/Politics/Politics.md

 Child pornography (in all forms)

+***

+## January 31st 2021 addon

+### Support

+Anti-rape (all genders)

+Equal rights (all genders)

+No support for false rape accusations (all genders)

+Abortions at all ages (all genders)

+Equal pay (all genders)

+Equal jobs (all genders)

+Equal education (all genders)

+Equal opportunities (all genders)

+Freedom to marry anyone (all genders)

+Same-sex marriage (all genders)

+Free healthcare for all

+Universal healthcare (the US is 1/33 developed nations that lacks UHC, all 32 other developed nations have it)

+### Strongly oppose

+ISIS/ISIL

+Al-Qaeda

+Taliban

+Jeffrey Epstein

+### Presidential ratings

+Trump is the worst US president of ALL time as of 2021, beating out Andrew Jackson as the worst US president

+Trump is a racist, sexist, paedophillic, stupid, evil monster

+### Opinions

+Most Republicans NEED to be deplatformed from Twitter, Facebook, etc.

+The AR-15 and other semi-automatic and automatic firearms NEED TO BE BANNED from public usage.
+There is no ethical reason why you would need so many bullets other than to mass murder innocent people, which is not ethical at all.
+Hunting with an AR-15 would result in significant overkill on everything, and the weapon is too common in mass shootings, especially school shootings

+The military needs to be defunded by at least $250,000,000,000.00 ($250B) and more money needs to go into Education

+Politicians should have NO power in making/changing technical laws without having intermediate/advanced technical experience in what they are changing

+School lunches should be free.
+It is extremely embarrassing that school lunch debt is a legitimate problem

+Donald J Trump needs to be impeached and removed, even after he left office.
+His actions are not forgivable.
+He needs to be tried, convicted, stripped of his wealth, and spend the rest of his pathetic life in a maximum security federal prison.

+The government really needs to upgrade any system they have that isn't 64 or 128 bit

+The PRISM program, along with all other mass surveillance programs need to be abolished

+Numbers shouldn't be illegal

+Encryption should NOT be outlawed

+Copyright needs to be abolished

+Global warming is a real threat

+Cancel culture is a bad thing in its current state.
+I feel like it is being used against the wrong people.
+It goes towards bad people most of the time, but not the even worse people.

+China needs to be dealt with.
+Their government seems worse than the USSR.
+It is like full-on 1984 there.

+***

 Please use common sense.
 Don't gain prejudice and hate on people due to political beliefs.
 Avoid a "us vs. Them" situation.
 I plan on going no further with politics.

 ***